rxRust/rxRust/missing_features.md

 ## Schedulers

-- [ ] maybe Redesign?
+- [x] maybe Redesign?
 How should rxRust work with Future's executor more naturally.
-- [ ] async Scheduler and timer for local thread, and not require thread safe.
+- [x] async Scheduler and timer for local thread, and not require thread safe.
-- [x] new thread scheduler
+- [x] local thread scheduler
 - [x] thread pool scheduler

-## Docs

-- [ ] A guide to introduce how to implement an operator or Observable creator.

 ## Workflows